-Credit risk is the risk of financial loss to the Group if a customer or counterparty to a financial instrument fails to meet its contractual obligations, and arises principally from the Group's bank balances and receivables from customers.
+Credit risk is the risk of financial loss to the Group if a customer or counterparty to a financial instrument fails to meet its contractual obligations, and arises principally from the Group's bank balances, trade and other receivables and due from related parties.

-- (i) The Group limits its exposure to credit risk on bank balances by maintaining balances with banks where the external credit ratings are high.
+(i) The Group limits its exposure to credit risk on bank balances by maintaining balances with banks where the external credit ratings are high.
 The Group considers that its cash and bank balances have low credit risk based on the external credit ratings of the counterparties.
-The Group has assessed impairment on cash and cash equivalents based on the 12-month expected loss and has concluded that there is no significant impact due to impairment of cash and bank balances. - (ii) The Group's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
+The Group has assessed impairment on cash and cash equivalents based on the 12-month expected loss and has concluded that there is no significant impact due to impairment of cash and bank balances.
+19 FINANCIAL INSTRUMENTS AND RISK MANAGEMENT (continued)

+(ii) The Group's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
 However the management also considers the factors that may influence the credit risk of its customers base, including the default risk associated with the industry and country in which customers operate.